Bitskwela/bitdev-dml-exercises/contracts/ch_09_python/le_11_loops_for_while/mat_1.md

 ### 14. Story Thread
 Batch approval: for loop over applicants; while loop for retries on API failures.

-### 15. Practice Prompts
-1. Sum numbers 1-100 using for/range.
-2. Find first even number > 50 with while + break.
-3. Use enumerate to add line numbers.
-4. Zip two lists and build dict.

-### 16. Reflection
-When to choose for vs while?
-Give two criteria.

 ---

 ## Closing Story